pwyq/blog/README.md

     * Started to fully rebuild the site with Jekyll Theme [Next][3]!
     * Officially changed domain to `www.pwyqspace.com`
 * 2017.08.08 - Rebuilt Day 2
-    * Redirecting every request to HTTPS instead of HTTP, enhancing the security of data transformation
+    * Redirecting every request to HTTPS instead of HTTP, enhancing the security of data transformation (via Cloudflare)
     * Migrated old resume-page to current site
 * 2017.08.09 - Rebuilt Day 3
     * Determined the font of site logo and 404.html